KujawinskiLaboratory/BIOSSCOPE_targetedMtabs/README.md

 # BIOSSCOPE_targetedMtabs
-5 January 2024\
+26 February 2024\
 Krista Longnecker\
 Woods Hole Oceanographic Institution\

-The most important file here is the Excel file labeled  ```KujawinskiWHOI_targetedMetabolites.2024.01.04.xlsx```.
+The most important file here is the Excel file labeled  ```KujawinskiWHOI_targetedMetabolites.2024.02.26.xlsx```.
 The details are as follows:\
-* The data has ID as the leftmost column, and will have the same number of rows as the discrete data file that is available on the BIOS-SCOPE Google Drive as of January 5, 2024
+* The data has New_ID as the leftmost column, and will have the same number of rows as the discrete data file that is available on the BIOS-SCOPE Google Drive as of January 5, 2024
 * The remaining columns are the metabolites, one column per metabolite
 * A matrix-matched standard curve was used to convert from peak areas to concentration
 * The units for metabolites are pM